Is Xero a more superior option than QuickBooks?

 - Free mobile app

-- Payroll partnership with Gusto
+- Collaboration with Gusto on payroll matters

-- Integrate with over 700 third-party platforms
+- Integrate with over 700 different platforms provided by third parties.

 Quickbooks Online Accounting Software

-- Invoicing and estimates
+- The billing process and cost estimates

-- Ability to accept payments
+- Capability to take payments from customers

-- Receipt capture and organization
+- Receipt capture and organisation

-- Access for your accountant
+- Provide your accountant with access.

 - Free mobile app